-- Contain only one main (controlling) idea.
-A topic sentence (usually the first sentence) often expresses the main idea of a paragraph.
-Just as the paper should only cover the scope of the thesis statement, a paragraph should only address the main idea covered in its topic sentence. - Highlight connections between ideas and provide transitions-that is, show the reader how each sentence (idea) in a paragraph is related to the next idea; highlight relationships between paragraphs; show the reader how each element of the thesis is related to the next. - Use transitional words and phrases (e.g., however, therefore, conversely, moreover). - Develop ideas.
+• Contain only one main (controlling) idea.
+The main idea of a paragraph is often expressed in a topic sentence (usually the first sentence).
+Just as the paper should only cover the scope of the thesis statement, a paragraph should only address the main idea covered in its topic sentence.

+- Highlight connections between ideas and provide transitions-that is, show the reader how each sentence (idea) in a paragraph is related to the next idea; highlight relationships between paragraphs; show the reader how each element of the thesis is related to the next. - Use transitional words and phrases: (e.g., however, therefore, conversely, moreover). - Develop ideas.
 Each paragraph should contain enough examples and evidence to support the paragraph's central claim.
 Also, the source material you use to support your claims (whether it is paraphrased or quoted) and the way you present the material will influence the way your reader perceives your argument.

-Conclusion: gives you the chance to make connections between the main points you have presented throughout the paper and to draw broader implications; echo the main idea (thesis) of your paper; provide closure.
+Conclusion: gives you the chance to make connections between the main points you've presented throughout the paper and to draw broader implications; echo the main idea (thesis) of your paper; provide closure.